-The key drivers for the Bank's financial results for fiscal 2017 and 2016 were as follows:
+The key drivers for the Bank's financial results for fiscal 2018 and 2017 were as follows:

-- Lending growth was achieved during fiscal 2017 and 2016.
+- Lending growth was achieved during fiscal 2018 and 2017.
 This was primarily due to: - o growth in residential mortgage lending as the Bank continued its strategy of targeting owner-occupiers and other borrowers who are considering the purchase of a financial product or service.
 The Bank continued to focus on maintaining margin and credit quality over lending growth.
-The Bank remained focused on the quality of the portfolio by concentrating on the origination of sub-80% LVR loans, driving better quality business and more optimal use of capital;

-- o continued focus on further increasing the Bank's brand presence in the Queensland market and expanding outside of Queensland, particularly in New South Wales and Victoria through its interstate Stores and the intermediated channel; - o targeted new lending in commercial (SME) loan portfolio, primarily due to the Bank's continued focus on considered and disciplined segment diversification within its risk appetite while ensuring there is an appropriate return.
+The Bank remained focused on the quality of the portfolio by concentrating on the origination of sub-80% LVR loans, driving better quality business and more optimal use of capital; - continued focus on further increasing the Bank's brand presence in the Queensland market and expanding outside of Queensland, particularly in New South Wales and Victoria through its interstate Stores and the intermediated channel; - o targeted new lending in commercial (SME) loan portfolio, primarily due to the Bank's continued focus on considered and disciplined segment diversification within its risk appetite while ensuring there is an appropriate return.
 The above-system result in the commercial (SME) portfolio was driven by deliberate management action to achieve targeted growth within selected well-known market segments to balance the total lending portfolio mix.
 Prudent growth was achieved in development finance, services businesses and property investment located in Eastern capital cities.
 Commercial growth was in the context of a conservative risk appetite (related to geographical diversity, industry, security, and customer profile), combined with experienced relationship management able to efficiently operate within these risk settings, including return on equity and risk-adjusted return on capital targets.
-Despite the strategic initiative, the segment breakdown has not shifted significantly over the period because it will take some time for prudent growth in targeted segments to have an impact on overall portfolio distribution; and - cautious and selective growth in the agribusiness loan portfolio in light of the variable weather conditions during 2017 and 2016, supported by the Bank's long heritage and strength of brand in the agribusiness sector across the Bank's core market in Queensland and, to a lesser extent, New South Wales. - An increase in customer funding was achieved during fiscal 2017 and 2016, primarily as a result of growth in the retail deposit base across Queensland and New South Wales. - Impairment loss on loans and advances decreased during fiscal 2017 and fiscal 2016, due to improvements in lending asset quality and the partial release of a collective provision relating to the Bank's agribusiness lending raised in 2014.
-The Bank continues to maintain what it believes to be adequate provisioning for stress across the Bank's agribusiness loan portfolio in response to ongoing drought conditions and a subdued rural property market, particularly in Queensland. - Operating expenses decreased during fiscal 2017, due to disciplined cost management in the low growth, low margin, environment.
-Operating expenses increased during fiscal 2016, primarily due to transformational investments, including the core banking platform and the Basel II advanced accreditation program.
-As a result, the cost-to-income ratio decreased from 53.7% for fiscal 2016 to 52.9% for fiscal 2017.
+Despite the strategic initiative, the segment breakdown has not shifted significantly over the period because it will take some time for prudent growth in targeted segments to have an impact on overall portfolio distribution; and - cautious and selective growth in the agribusiness loan portfolio in light of the variable weather conditions during 2018 and 2017, supported by the Bank's long heritage and strength of brand in the agribusiness sector across the Bank's core market in Queensland and, to a lesser extent, New South Wales. - An increase in customer funding was achieved during fiscal 2018 and 2017, primarily as a result of growth in the retail deposit base across Queensland and New South Wales. - Impairment loss on loans and advances decreased during fiscal 2017, due to improvements in lending asset quality and the partial release of a collective provision relating to the Bank's agribusiness lending raised in calendar 2014.
+However, impairment loss on loans and advances increased during fiscal 2018, predominantly driven by a small number of medium sized business lending exposures.
+The Bank continues to maintain what it believes to be adequate provisioning for stress across the

+Bank's agribusiness loan portfolio in response to ongoing drought conditions and a subdued rural property market, particularly in Queensland.